Good news, Saskatchewan!

-- In 2014, almost 3,200 tonnes of waste electronics collected and recycled through the Saskatchewan Waste Electronic Equipment Program (SWEEP).
+- In 2015, 2,770 tonnes of waste electronics collected and recycled through the Saskatchewan Waste Electronic Equipment Program (SWEEP).

-- In 2014, almost 19 million litres of used oil and over two million oil filters were recycled in the province.
+- In 2015, slightly more than 19 million litres of used oil and over two million oil filters were recycled in the province.

 Where can I recycle my waste?

 There are plenty of options to recycle waste.
 Visit the Saskatchewan Waste Reduction Council to learn more.